Yusran-Code/InvoiceGO/README.md

 # 🧾 InvoiceGO - PDF Invoice Generator in Go

-**InvoiceGO** A supporting system for PT PERTAMINA’s main application, providing an efficient solution for generating invoices.
-Built with Go (Golang) that generates and downloads PDF invoices and LO Laporan operational(Operations Report).
-This project is perfect for showcasing backend skills, following clean architecture and a modular structure.
+**InvoiceGO** is a supporting system for PT PERTAMINA’s main application, designed to efficiently generate PDF invoices.
+Built using Go (Golang), it enables both invoice generation and download.
+The system also extracts unprocessed Excel data from the main web application to produce Laporan Operasional (Operational Reports), enriched with additional fields such as vendor name headings and total price/tax breakdowns.

 ---